Adventure therapy: Effectiveness

 The effectiveness of adventure therapy has been the subject of numerous studies.
 Research suggests that adventure therapy can be an effective treatment option for a range of mental health issues, including depression, anxiety, and substance abuse disorders.
 Some research has also shown that adventure therapy can have a lasting impact on an individual's self-concept.

 A meta-analysis of 26 studies of psychological intervention programs for youth at risk which used a version of the Youth Outcomes Questionnaire found very large positive effect sizes for wilderness-based programs according to observers (g = 1.38), which was larger than the changes according to observers for non-wilderness programs (g = 0.74).
 Participant self-report results showed large effects for wilderness-based programs (g = 0.72) and larger effects for non-wilderness programs (g = 0.89).

 Outdoor delinquency programs have a reduced recidivism rate compared to traditional indoor therapeutic programs.
 Adventure therapy is further viewed as effective because of the apparent positive effects in treating developmental issues with juvenile offenders and adolescent offenders with drug abuse and addiction issues.
 The effectiveness of adventure therapy on offenders with drug abuse and addiction issues in mental health treatment is related to the characteristics present in addicted offenders.
 They "...(1) need more structure, [and] (2) they work better with an informal, tactile-kinesthetic design..."
 Adventure therapy as treatment is equally effective for adjudicated youth and other adolescent populations.

 A 1994 meta-analysis found that 62% of adolescents who participated in an adventure therapy group were at an advantage for coping with adolescent issues than those who did not.
 There is a 12% improvement in self-concept for adolescents who participate in adventure therapy.
 Adolescents are approximately 30% better off in their ability to cope with mental health issues than those who do not participate in a psychotherapeutic treatment, leading to the implication that adventure therapy effectiveness is comparable to the effectiveness of psychotherapeutic treatment.

-It is important to note that adventure therapy has many challenges and things that could limit its effectiveness.
+Adventure therapy has many challenges and things that could limit its effectiveness.
 These include: "availability of studies, heterogeneity, generalizability, type of data provided by empirical studies, and the methodological quality of studies".
 Additionally, though self-efficacy, self-esteem, and locus of control are often cited as primary topics of focus of adventure therapy, there is little research that verifies its effectiveness in any of those areas.
 Furthermore, due to the limited scope of research, there is little accountability to ensure that programs implement the most effective and current interventions, allowing for approaches that are dated at best and may constitute malpractice at worst.